How to Grow Crocuses

 Crocus bulbs should be planted at a depth of 3-4 inches.
 This depth protects the bulbs from frost while allowing them enough space to develop roots and push through the soil when it’s time to bloom.

 When planting crocus bulbs, space them about 3-4 inches apart.
 This is a good balance: the bulbs won’t compete as much for nutrients and light, but shouldn’t grow in too sparsely.
-For a more natural appearance, consider planting them in clusters rather than in straight rows, which creates a more organic look in your garden.
+Crocuses look wonderful growing in lawns or under deciduous trees.
+To achieve a more naturalistic planting scheme, throw your bulbs onto the ground and plant them where they fall.

 If planting in containers, you can place crocus bulbs closer together than you would in the garden.
 However, you should still ensure that the bulbs don’t touch – this could lead to rot.